TV Tropes Needs Your Help

 The expressions "It's a fiddle" or "fiddling" to denote cheating are said to derive from this venerable grift.

 A variant is the "lost ring" scam, in which a customer approaches the mark (in this case an employee or manager) with a ring he claims to have found.
 The con man's accomplice will then phone the store, anxiously claiming the ring and offering to come directly to the store with a huge reward for its return.
 If the employee is dishonest, he keeps this information to himself and buys the ring from its finder, gleefully imagining how small a price to pay it is compared to the thousands that will soon be his.
 If the employee is honest, he will tell the con man about the reward, but the con man will insist he can't stay.
 In those cases, the hope is that the employee will offer him a 'share' in the reward, possibly straight from the till.
-Needless to say the ring is worthless and the "real owner" — and his money — never appear.
+Needless to say the ring is worthless and the "owner" — and his reward money — never appear.

 Compare Pig In A Poke